Remote ID: Equipment

 Remote ID compliance with one of the three methods is required.
 Standard remote identification hardware, which is factory-installed before sale, is one such method.
 Operators without standard hardware can still comply by using removable remote ID modules, which can be added to any UAS as needed.
 The third option is a FAA-Recognized Identification Area (FRIA) where drones can be flown without any remote ID equipment.

 FAA-Recognized Identification Area (FRIA)

-FAA-Recognized Identification Areas (FRIAs) are defined geographic areas where unregistered drones can be flown without Remote ID equipment.
+FAA-Recognized Identification Areas (FRIAs) are defined geographic areas where drones can be flown without Remote ID equipment, though if a registered drone has Remote ID equipment it must broadcast while operating.

 Technical specifications

 Remote ID information is meant to be broadcast to the public and readable by smart phones and similar devices.
-The only FAA-accepted means of compliance (MOC) is the ASTM F3586 standard, which overlays and modifies ASTM F3411 to make it fully align with regulatory requirements.
+The FAA accepts the ASTM F3586 standard as a means of compliance (MOC), which overlays and modifies ASTM F3411 to make it fully align with regulatory requirements, though it's not the only means of demonstrating compliance.

 The ASTM F3411 standard for very-low-level UAS specifies Open Drone ID broadcasts with common consumer electronics on the 2.4 GHz and related ISM radio bands: